kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 ### Popper and falsifiability

 Sol then turned his attention to science.
-Karl Popper who was one of the twentieth century's more celebrated philosophers of science came to mind.
+[Karl Popper](https://en.wikipedia.org/wiki/Karl_Popper), who was one of the twentieth century's celebrated philosophers of science, came to mind.
 He had promulgated a principle that has its roots in mathematics.

 It is not possible to prove Pythagoras's Theorem by showing that it has held water in a million cases.
-But a _single_ counterexample that disproved it would be sufficient to knock it off its perch on the pedestal of mathematical truth.
-This asymmetry on the onus of proof is at the heart of the principle of falsifiability put forward by Popper.
+But a _single counterexample_ disproving it would be sufficient to knock it off its perch on the pedestal of mathematical truth.
+This asymmetry on the onus of proof is at the heart of the [Criterion of Falsifiability](https://www.britannica.com/topic/criterion-of-falsifiability) put forward by Popper.

 Popper held that a scientific theory could never be pronounced correct even if it explained Nature a zillion times, but a single instance of its failure would suffice for proving its inadequacy.
-Popper's premise was that a theory that claimed the least pretence to be scientific must provide a [falsifiable prediction](https://en.wikipedia.org/wiki/Falsifiability) that could be settled conclusively by an experiment.
+Popper's premise was that a theory that claimed the least pretence to be scientific must provide an experimentally [falsifiable prediction](https://en.wikipedia.org/wiki/Falsifiability) that could be settled conclusively by an experiment.
+The emergence of [String Theory]() has called called this into question and the matter is still being debated [@string2015].

 <!--Sol also recalled that some scientists rejected String Theory simply because it made no predictions that could be subjected to the test of falsifiability.-->